-At present the challenge for the vast majority of organisations is how to create high levels of employee engagement and commitment.
-Decision makers recognise the added value of ‘I love my job’ (engagement) and ‘I love my organisation’ (commitment), and the two combine to create the best scenario for both employees and organisations.
+At present the challenge for many organizations is how to create high levels of employee engagement.
+Decision makers recognize the added value of employees being involved into their job (engagement) and their organization (commitment), and the combination of the two to create the best scenario for both employees and organizations.

-Despite the recognition of the enormous added value the two can bring, there’s still some way to go before we realise the full potential of employees ideas.
-Our latest employee research shows that globally 25.3% of employees are engaged and committed, whilst in Europe the figure is slightly lower at 23.9%.
+Despite the recognition from human resources management of the enormous added value that engagement can bring, there’s still some way to go before we realise the full potential of it.
+The Global Employee Engagement Index research conducted by us in 2018 revealed that globally just 25.3% of employees were engaged, whilst in Europe the figure was slightly lower, at 23.9%.

-Across Europe we also see large regional differences.
-Leading the way are the Nordics, where 27% of employees are engaged and committed.
-At the other end of the spectrum, just 17% of employees in the UK & Ireland are engaged and committed.
+Across Europe we also saw large regional differences.
+Leading the way were the Nordics, where 27% of employees were engaged.
+At the other end of the spectrum, just 17% of employees in the UK & Ireland were engaged.

-In our previous research (The essential guide to driving employee engagement in Europe) we investigated the influencers of engagement and commitment, and uncovered that the following four employee survey statements have the biggest influence:
+In some of our previous research we also investigated the influencers of engagement, and discovered that the following four employee survey statements have the biggest correlations with high engagement:

 - My manager motivates me in my work

-- The work of my team contributes to the success of the organisation
+- The work of my team contributes to the success of the organization

-- I feel that I fit in at my organisation
+- I feel that I fit in at my organization

-- I feel that I am appreciated by my organisation
+- I feel that I am appreciated by my organization

-From our work with multinationals we see that the above four influencers provide managers, CEOs and directors with tangible and actionable points that help improve engagement and commitment.
-Working alongside those individuals driving the two key themes, should also be HR.
+From our work with organizations around the world, we see that the above four influencers provided managers, CEOs and directors with tangible and actionable points that helped improve engagement.
+Working alongside those individuals and driving the two key themes should be HR.

-HR have the tools and knowledge to create strategies that really increase engagement and commitment within organisations and in doing so, can show stakeholders both their contribution to business performance, as well as their added value as business partners.
+Human resources have the tools and knowledge to create strategies that really increase employee engagement within organizations and, in doing so, can show stakeholders both their contribution to business performance and their added value as part of the business.

-By focusing on positively impacting the latter two influencers, we believe HR can help create high employee engagement and commitment in organisations, and illustrate their added value.
+We believe HR can help create high employee engagement in organizations, and illustrate their added value, by focusing on positively impacting the latter two influences.

 1. Employees fit within organisations

-The first area that HR can positively impact is the cultural fit within organisations and this can be achieved in three ways:
+The first area that HR can positively impact is the cultural fit within organizations, and this can be achieved in three ways: